-(d) the risks and rewards associated with the operation or control of the capital asset that is to be transferred or disposed of in relation to the Municipality's interests;
+(d) the risks and rewards associated with the operation or control of the capital asset that is to be transferred or disposed of in relation to the Municipality's interests:

-As the erven have already been fully improved (serviced) by the Municipality, it is of paramount importance to alienate the erven in reducing the risk of the infrastructure being stolen.
-The Municipality will therefore reduce the risk associated in this instance and be proactive in safeguarding its assets.
-The reward for the Municipality would be receipt of the respective purchase prices.
+As the erven have already been fully improved (serving of paramount importance to alienate the erveninfrastructure being stolen.
+The Municipality associated in this instance and be proactive for the Municipality would be receipt of reduce the risk of the its assets.
+The reward urchase prices.

-(e) the effect that the proposed transfer or disposal will have on the credit rating of the Municipality, its ability to raise long-term or short-term borrowings in the future and its financial position and cash flow;
+(e) the effect that the proposed transfer of the Municipality, its abilithe future and its finance term or short-term borrowings in cash flow;

+No detrimental effe

-No detrimental effect will be experienced on the credit rating.
+√ced on the credit rating.

-(f) any limitations or conditions attached to the capital asset or the transfer or disposal of the asset, and the consequences of any potential noncompliance with those conditions;
+(f) any limitation disposal comp

+and the consequences of any potential none conditions;

-The properties will only to be utilized for residential purposes.
+I only to be utilized for residential purposes.

-(g) the estimated costs of the proposed transfer or disposal;
+red costs of the proposed transfer or disposal;

-The transfer costs will be for the purchaser's account.
+ansfer costs will be for the purchaser's account.